1codiot/repo1/README.md

 This is just for hands-on github command line tool.
 Wow I have changed something in README.md file

-This is very wonerful software I like guthub from the bottom of my heart.
+This is very wonderful software I like github from the bottom of my heart.